Ed Fernon

-Edward Fernon (born 6 February 1988) is an Australian modern pentathlete.
+Edward Fernon (born 6 February 1988) was an Australian modern pentathlete.
 He competed at the 2012 Summer Olympics where he finished in 27th place.

 Fernon qualified to represent Australia at the 2020 Summer Olympics.
 He came twelfth in the riding (show jumping) but he was let down by his performance in the fencing, swimming and combined shooting/running events.
 Overall he came 31st.